Chronic Fatigue Syndrome

 Chronic Fatigue Syndrome (CFS) is classified as fatigue lasting more than 6 months, which is accompanied by other symptoms.
 These include muscle and joint pain, sore throat, post exercise fatigue lasting longer than 24 hours, and cognitive difficulties.
 It is generally not relieved by rest, and has substantial effects on the person’s activity levels.

 Diagnosis can sometimes be difficult due to the varying symptom criteria (Fukuda, ICC, or CCC), and because there is no objective blood or bio-marker available.
-Often people are labelled with chronic fatigue after no other cause can be found, or else no diagnosis is given due to doctors not believing that it exists.
+Often people are labelled with chronic fatigue after no other cause of illness can be found, or else no diagnosis is given due to doctors not believing that it exists.
 This is frustrating for individuals who are suffering.

-Possible Causes of Chronic Fatigue
+Causes of Chronic Fatigue

 The mitochondria are ancient bacteria that are responsible for creating energy in the form of ATP.
 These mitochondria are very unique.
 They have 2 membranes made from phospholipids, and contain an electron transport chain on the inner membrane.
 This is an important chain that contains 5 channels that pass electrons from one to the other, with the end goal being the creation of ATP.